Ceres, Fife

 Ceres is a village in Fife, Scotland, located in a small glen approximately 2 mi over the Ceres Moor from Cupar and 7 mi from St Andrews.
 The former parish of that name included the settlements of Baldinnie, Chance Inn, Craigrothie, Pitscottie and Tarvit Mill.

+The Italian balloonist Vincenzo Lunardi landed in the parish after his first flight in Scotland in 1785.